lizarora/lizarora/README.md

 - 👋 Hi, I’m @lizarora
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning all kinds of computer science stuff
-- 📫 How to reach me, just email me on lizaarora7860@gmail.com
+- 📫 How to reach me, just email me at lizaarora7860@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: While I'm not a fan of pushing code, I do enjoy exploring new programming concepts